Panic on NY subway train as crickets, worms let loose in apparent prank

-NEW YORK It could have been a scene straight out of a horror movie.
+NEW YORK (Reuters) - It could have been a scene straight out of a horror movie.

 A woman who said she was selling crickets and worms on a crowded New York City subway car appeared to become frazzled by some teenagers and let the critters loose on riders, then urinated on herself, according to social media posts and news reports.